 Many tasks require impact protection on the backs of hands too.
 If your job puts you at risk for abrasions, lacerations, or impacts, you also need continuous impact protection from your fingertips, all the way down the backs of your fingers, and potentially down towards your wrists.

 It’s not easy to find a glove with all the right safety features that also gives you the ease of movement that you need to do your job right.
-Gloves with Flexible Thermoplastic Rubber (TPR) offer great impact protection while also being able to bend with your hand.
+Gloves with Flexible Thermoplastic Rubber (TPR) like this one offer great impact protection while also being able to bend with your hand:

 2. Cut and Puncture Protection